 However, loan recipients have to be in good academic standing in order to be eligible for funding.

-In order to determine a student’s need, JELF subtracts the student’s total financial resources (including state, school and federal aid as well as a possible family contribution) from the total cost to attend school for that academic year.
+In order to determine a student’s need, JELF subtracts the student’s total financial resources (which includes state, school and federal aid as well possible family contribution) from the total cost to attend school for that academic year.

 No. While the majority of our loan recipients are in their late-teens and 20's, we also receive applications from Jewish students of all ages.